- Name the three macronutrients ad their main functions.

 Prebiotics are fibers that are fermented in the gut.
 The bacteria needed for digestion use prebiotics as food.

-It is recommended that women take in 25 grams of fiber each day, and men take in 38 grams per day.
+Women are recommended to take 25 grams of fiber daily, and men take 38 grams daily.

-Fats are also called lipids, and they are needed for many vital bodily functions.
+Fats are also called lipids, which are needed for many vital bodily functions.

 Fats are organic molecules made up of carbon and hydrogen elements joined together in long groups known as hydrocarbons.

-Fat is used to store energy, protect vital organs, provide insulation, transport fat-soluble vitamins, and play a role in tissue growth and hormone production.
+Fat stores energy protects vital organs, provides insulation, transports fat-soluble vitamins, and plays a role in tissue growth and hormone production.

 Exclusive PTP CPT Offers